SNmcdarby1/Xascapade-Safari-tours/README.md

 7 Deployment.
 I deployed the page in Github page under settings.
+Scroll down to the Github pages.
+Select the main-branch under the source.
+Once selected clickthe save button.
+A link will be enabled,once you receive the link you select it copy the link on your search engine.
+This will lead you to your public page.
+Ad that is how you deploy your repository to a public site.

 8 Testing